biosimulations/biosimulations/docs/users/simulating-projects.md

 [runBioSimulations](https://run.biosimulations.org) is a simple application that uses BioSimulators to execute modeling studies. runBioSimulations also provides a REST API for programmatically executing simulations.

-### Submit a simulation
+### Submit a simulation run

-Please follow these steps to execute a modeling project:
+Please follow these steps to execute a simulation project:

 1. Open the [project submission form](https://run.biosimulations.dev/run).
 1. Select a COMBINE/OMEX file to execute.